 - Usage: Override

-in a child Blueprint to define hit behavior. - Benefit: Provides flexibility to tailor hit reactions to specific gameplay needs.
+OnHitin a child Blueprint to define hit behavior. - Benefit: Provides flexibility to tailor hit reactions to specific gameplay needs.

 Trace Customization

-.
+The BP_TraceTarget supports customizable trace behavior through properties like Collision Radius and Collision Object Types, and by overriding CollisionTrace.
 This allows developers to adapt traces to specific use cases, such as line, sphere, or multi-trace setups.

 - Purpose: Offers control over trace shape, targets, and filtering.